-- 1. Demonstrate the ability to hear music with understanding . . . (assessed S2018) - 2.
-Demonstrate the ability to "audiate" a musical score . . . (assessed S2018)
+Demonstrate the ability to hear music with understanding, recognizing patterns & musical function.
+2. Demonstrate the ability to "audiate" a musical score by sight singing.

 - 1. Analyze chord progressions used in contemporary styles - 2.
 Arrange a pop standard using a jazz rhythmic interpretation - 3.
 Orchestrate music for a five-piece combo.